The True Cost of Owning a Dog in the UK: 2026 Breakdown

 Grooming

-Annual grooming costs can range from 50 pounds for low-maintenance breeds to 500 pounds or more for breeds requiring regular professional attention.
-You will also need to budget for grooming supplies at home, including brushes, shampoo, nail clippers and ear cleaning solution, which might cost 30 to 60 pounds per year.
+Annual grooming costs range from about 50 pounds for low-maintenance breeds to 500 pounds for the fluffy ones.
+Plus you'll need brushes, shampoo, nail clippers and ear cleaner at home -- another 30 to 60 pounds a year.

 Training and Socialisation